Here’s a look at the life of former NBA player Kobe Bryant, who played 20 seasons with the Los Angeles Lakers.

 His parents named him after a type of steak.
 The beef is from a species of cattle, Wagyu, raised in the Kobe region of Japan.

 Bryant lived in Italy for eight years while his father played in the Italian Professional Basketball League.
-He speaks Italian fluently.
+Bryant spoke Italian fluently.

 He entered the NBA straight out of high school.

 In 1996, Bryant was the youngest player in NBA history at that time, at 18 years, 2 months and 11 days.

-He has played his entire professional career for the Los Angeles Lakers.
+He played his entire professional career for the Los Angeles Lakers.